Allow limiting NTP pool server usage count

 I agree, it would be best to allow the user to configure that value rather than limiting it unilaterally.

-Updated by David Burns over 1 year ago
+Updated by David Burns about 2 years ago

 Unfortunately I note a small spelling error (Maximun instead of maximum).
 Also the